HypeCheck

 Red Flags to Watch For

-- Most provided studies are small (10 participants in the blood pressure trial), limiting reliability of findings
+• Most provided studies are small (as few as 10 participants), limiting reliability of findings

 Products Containing Grape Seed Extract